thaisratis/RNAmining/volumes/rnamining-front/assets/scripts/README.md

 # RNAMining

-RNAmining is a web tool that allows coding potential prediction and non-coding RNA functional assignation.
-It takes a user-defined fasta sequences and depending on the user chosen option, it distinguish coding and non-coding sequences or perform the non-coding RNA assignation.
-The tool performs the predictions using Deep Learning (Convolutional Neural Networks) and this repository contains the implementation using Python and Keras API using the Tensorflow framework.
+RNAmining is a stand-alone and web tool that allows nucleotides coding potential prediction.
+It only takes a user-defined fasta sequences and the name of the organism the user wants to use as model organism.
+The tool performs the predictions using XGBoost algorithm and this repository contains the implementation using Python language.

 ## How it works